josephrcox/easy-reddit-downloader/README.md

-# reddit_post_downloader
+# reddit-downloaded by mapleweekend
-A NodeJS-based Reddit post downloader utilizing only the public Reddit API
+*A NodeJS-based Reddit post downloader utilizing only the public Reddit API.*

 ## Setup
 After cloning the repo, and installing NodeJS, you must install all of the node modules. `cd` into the repo and type the command below.